kiesraad/abacus/documentatie/flowcharts/data-entry-forms.md

 - Clicking a link in the top navigation bar
 - Clicking the browser back/forward button

 The next page can be either within the form or outside it.
 The action flow depends on this.

+The abort button ("Invoer afbreken") is a special case covered in the next section.
+The rules in this flowchart do not apply to the abort button.

 ```mermaid
 flowchart TD